BPHarris/.dotfiles/.github/README.md

 ### Neovim

 The dotfiles should cover the basic install (though a `:MasonInstallAll` with possible manual plug-in selection is required).
-However, for some features manual intervention will be required, see below.
+However, for some features, manual intervention is required (see below).

 **Markdown Formatting:**

-For nice markdown formatting a custom install of `mdformat` is required in turn requiring `pipx`.
+For nice Markdown formatting, a custom install of `mdformat` is required, which in turn requires `pipx`.

 ```bash
 # Install `pipx`